-State of Delaware Public Service Retirees have the health care benefits they were promised in their retirement contracts.
-This specified retiree's healthcare coverage to be Medigap and Part D Prescription plans that supplement our Medicare Parts A and B.
+State of Delaware Public Service Retirees have the healthcare benefits they were promised in their retirement contracts.
+This specified retiree's health coverage to be Medigap and Part D Prescription plans that supplement their Medicare Parts A and B.

 The RISE Delaware goals are: